 Villa Savoye is a very familiar name for everyone who studied architecture or at least has some architecture knowledge but unfortunately outside this niche Villa Savoye goes practically unknown.

-Since I’m in Paris now it was a kind of moral obligation towards my studies and educational background to go and see with my eyes this turning point Villa that internationally changed the rules of conceiving and realising Architecture.
+Since I’m in Paris now it was a kind of a moral obligation towards my studies and educational background to go and see with my eyes this turning point Villa that internationally changed the rules of conceiving and realising Architecture.

 A manifesto for Modernity